 • Pattern fills add more visual aesthetic in an artwork.

-• Place play an important role in an embroidery work.
+• Placement plays an important role in an embroidery work.

 • Too large designs are big “No” for embroidery.